 - Double Sided Suede – This is the most popular style because it is the most stylish.
 Every manufacturer offers a double suede belt.
 Suede on both sides covers any flaws in the leather and just makes for a badass belt.
 This option can be fully customized with the option to have different colors on the inside and out, and it can be embroidered.
 Remember that if you choose a 13mm double suede belt, you are getting 9mm-10mm of leather (support) and the 3mm-4mm is the suede that was mentioned in the Thickness section.

-- Stitch Color – Your options here are white, blue, red, or black and each one can really make your custom belt stand out.
+- Stitch Color – Your options here are extensive and each one can really make your custom belt stand out.
 Stitch color will not affect the belts performance, but can drastically change the look so be careful on your choice here!